 Kenya is our other preferred safari destination thanks to its historic stance against trophy hunting which dates back to the 1970’s.
 Even before the ban, President Kenyatta (the father to current President Kenyatta) assigned 24 hour protection to a famous bull elephant called, Ahamed, to protect it from international hunters, specifically American hunters who were targeting the elephant for its massive tusks.

-Other exceptional safari experiences can be found in Tsavo, Chyulu Hills, Samburu, Meru, and the Aberdare Mountins.
+Other exceptional safari experiences can be found in Tsavo, Amboseli, Chyulu Hills, Samburu, Meru, and the Aberdare Mountins.
+Kenya also has some of the most beautiful beaches in the world and a perfect place to end your safari.

 Click on the following link for detailed information on Kenya’s incredible array of protected areas.
 Kenya Tourism